 CFA 3306 (RELI 3316).
 Religion and Science.
 An exploration of how religion and science understand such topics as the origins and destiny of the universe and the evolution of life.

 CFA 3307 (RELI 3371).
-Religion and Culture in the Greco-Roman World.
+The World of the New Testament.
 This course investigates the intersections of political history, social history, philosophical thought, and religious belief and practice in the ancient Greco-Roman world, with particular attention to Judaism and Christianity in their Greco-Roman context.